arunmalik1/MovieLens_Recommendations/README.md

 <img width="807" alt="Recommendations" src="https://user-images.githubusercontent.com/115169255/214912111-905856ae-a351-4a4d-a552-b5b355889fe6.png">

 # Future Work
 Overall the model works well and ill give users movie recommendations.
 To further improve the model I recommend getting a better distribution of user ratings.
-That will enable models to
+That will enable models to make recommendations for other genres.